 This is where things start to go seriously awry

-Most of us live about the same number of years on this planet: four score years and ten, as the Biblical phrase has it, or just over twenty five and a half thousand days.
+Most of us live about the same number of years on this planet: three score years and ten, as the Biblical phrase has it, or just over twenty five and a half thousand days.

 Some people die young, while others can live to a grand old age.

 Most of us, though, live broadly similar lifespans, and there’s not a huge difference between the age of the average person when he passes away, and that of the oldest person on the planet.

 Hardly anyone makes it to over a hundred, virtually no one to a hundred and ten, and the ones living longer than that are mainly creatures of myth and legend.